whphhg/vcash-electron/README.md

 ### Starting and updating
-Right now there are no pre-built binaries, so you have to follow the steps below to install.
-I will be adding the binaries as soon as I'm done experimenting with the packager.
+There are no pre-built binaries, so you have to follow the steps below to install.
+The binaries will be added once the code base is sufficiently mature.

 User data is safely stored in Electron's local storage, depending on the operating system:
 - Linux `~/.config/vcash-electron`